 He also offered a lot of advice for hitchhikers (as the name suggests) including the slightly more dodgy advice for solo females concerned about the likelihood of sexual assault that we should ‘make sure you are on the pill’.
 What can I say?
 It was a book of its time.

-The book has long since gone out of print, but second-hand copies abound on Amazon.
+The book has long since gone out of print, but second-hand copies abound on Ebay and Amazon.

 Categories: travel tips